-Among other responsibilities, RFMOs are required to perform the function of agreeing "on participatory rights such as allocations of allowable catch or levels of fishing effort" in internationally-shared fisheries [13].
-The degree to which an allocation program is seen as equitable and effective can have a large impact on the success of RFMO management, and yet, it is often one of the least-structured elements of RFMO activities [14].
-In order for cooperative management to succeed, fishing parties must be confident that they are better off through cooperation than through non-cooperation: known as the individual rationality constraint.
+$^{0308\}text{-}597X/\$$ - see front matter @ 2013 Elsevier Ltd. All rights reserved. http://dx.doi.org/10.1016/j.marpol.2012.12.014 of allowable catch or levels of fishing effort" in internationally shared fisheries [13].
+The degree to which an allocation program is seen as equitable and effective can have a large impact on the success of RFMO management, and yet, it is often one of the leaststructured elements of RFMO activities [14].
+In order for cooperative management to succeed, fishing parties must be confident that they are better off through cooperation than through noncooperation: known as the individual rationality constraint.
 The allocation of catches (or other benefits) can largely influence whether or not cooperation is rational.

-In this paper, we summarize how the current allocation programs for shared fisheries came to be, and comment 25 on future allocation programs.
-We begin the analysis with a summary of how game theory, or the study of strategic 26 interaction, has been applied by fisheries economists to the issue of catch (or effort) allocation.
-Following this, we 27 outline the allocation approaches currently taken by both bilateral and multilateral RFMOs.
-These results, summarized 28 Table 1, are split into two Sections, with the second Section being devoted solely to tuna RFMOs.
-We next in 29 outline future considerations for allocation programs, both for new schemes and those schemes that may need to be 30 renegotiated in the near future.
-The issues present in the management of shared fish stocks are also present in the 31 management of internationally-shared water resources.
-We therefore draw on various parallels with, and conclusions 32 from, international water agreements.
-By highlighting current allocation practices, criteria to be considered in the 33 future, and allocation programs present in sharing other natural resources, we propose a way forward for RFMOs with 34 regard to their responsibilities for allocation schemes.
-35
+This paper summarizes how the current allocation programs for shared fisheries came to be, and explores the scope of future allocation programs.
+It begins with a summary of how game theory, or the study of strategic interaction, has been applied by fisheries economists to the issue of catch (or effort) allocation.
+Following this, the allocation approaches currently taken by both bilateral and multilateral RFMOs are outlined.
+These results, summarized in Table 1, are split into two sections, with the second section being devoted solely to tuna RFMOs.
+Future considerations for allocation programs, both for new schemes and those schemes that may need to be renegotiated in the near future, are outlined.
+The issues present in the management of shared fish stocks are also present in the management of internationally shared water resources.
+The various parallels with, and conclusions from, international water agreements are explored.
+By highlighting current allocation practices, criteria to be considered in the future, and allocation programs present in sharing other natural resources, a way forward for RFMOs with regard to their responsibilities for allocation schemes is proposed.

-26 2.
-Game theory and allocation
+2. Game theory and allocation

-Issues surrounding the allocation of shared fisheries resources are some of the most challenging in fisheries management [15, 16].
-Two of the formidable barriers that impede international cooperative agreements are the new member problem, by which a new country seeks access to the shared resources [17, 18], and issues related to free-riding, whereby a country not engaging in the cooperative agreement benefits from the conservation measures of compliant countries.
+Issues surrounding the allocation of shared fisheries resources are some of the most challenging in fisheries management [15,16].
+Two of the formidable barriers that impede international cooperative agreements are the new member problem, by which a new country seeks access to the shared resources [17,18], and issues related to free-riding, whereby a country not engaging in the cooperative agreement benefits from the conservation measures of compliant countries.
 Such issues are usually present in fisheries that involve a substantial catch from the high seas, in addition to EEZ catches, such as fisheries for tuna species.
-Cooperation in such systems is inherently difficult to reach [19, 20].